RobhooX/RobSIRs.jl/README.md

 ## Generalization of the equations for an automated simulator builder

 * Process-based knowledge graph to explore populations of models.
-For example, the SIR equations per NODE described above can be generalized to have Sn nodes for susceptibles (i.e., age classes), In nodes for infected, and Rn nodes for recoverd.
-In addition, there might be other node types, like explosed, unreported and reported infectious and hospitalized.
+For example, the SIR equations per NODE described above can be generalized to have Sn nodes for the susceptible (i.e., age classes), In nodes for the infected, and Rn nodes for the recovered.
+In addition, there might be other node types, like exposed, unreported and reported infectious and hospitalized.

 ## Preliminary discussions (RUN SIMUS)